Global value chain: Current research on governance and its impact from a development perspective

 There are motivations behind renewed interest in global value chains and the opportunities that they may present for countries in South Asia.
 A 2013 report found that looking at the production chain, rather than the individual stages of production, is more helpful.
 Individual donors with their own priorities and expertise cannot be expected to provide comprehensive response to the needs identified, not to mention the legal responsibilities of many specialist agencies.
 The research suggests they adjust their priorities and modalities to the way production chains operate, and to coordinate with other donors to cover all trade needs.
 It calls for donors and governments to work together to assess how aid flows may affect power relationships.

 In his 1994 paper, Gereffi identified two major types of governance.
-The first were buyer-driven chains, where the lead firms are final buyers such as retail chains and branded product producers such as non-durable final consumer products (e.g., clothing, footwear and food).
-The second governance type identified by Gereffi were producer-driven chains.
+The first were buyer-driven supply chains, where the lead firms are final buyers such as retail chains and branded product producers such as non-durable final consumer products (e.g., clothing, footwear and food).
+Rather than produce the product themselves, these firms rely on a tier of suppliers to manufacture the finished goods.
+Most suppliers reside in developing countries and seek to change their position in the global supply chain, moving from a lower-tier supplier to a higher-tier one.
+These desires create heightened competition among developing countries, which final buyers leverage by demanding goods at certain prices and qualities.
+Suppliers are pressured to comply with these rules out of fear that another supplier will replace them if they fail to do so.
+The second governance type identified by Gereffi were producer-driven supply chains, typically led by advanced manufacturers, with control over raw materials and distribution.
 Here the technological competences of the lead firms (generally upstream in the chain) defined the chain's competitiveness.

 Current research suggests that GVCs exhibit a variety of characteristics and impact communities in a variety of ways.
 In a paper that emerged from the deliberations of the GVC Initiative, five GVC governance patterns were identified: